Nishikigawa Seiryū Line: Stations

+All stations are in Iwakuni, Yamaguchi.

+Rolling stock

+Nishikigawa Railway NT3000 series diesel railcar[ja]: 4 cars, manufactured in 2007-2008 by Niigata Transys.

 History

 The Gannichi Line (岩日線, Gannichi-sen) opened to Kawayama on 1 November 1960, operated by Japanese National Railways (JNR), and was extended to Nishikichō in 1963.
 Construction of the proposed extension to Nichihara on the Yamaguchi Line commenced in 1967, and about 50% of the roadbed had been completed when construction was abandoned in 1980.

 The Nishikigawa Railway was established on 1 April 1987, renaming and taking over operations of the line from 25 July of the same year.

+Seiryu Miharashi Station was opened on March 19, 2019.
+It is a temporary station[ja] only served by special trains, built as a viewing platform with scenic views facing the Nishiki River.
+There is no road or pedestrian access to the station.